gartun/websello-dummy-react-app/README.md

 # I'd like to accentuate that this is a dummy app that only focuses on client-side.
+It's a simple app for learning global state management and `react-router-dom`.

 ## Hooks used in the project
 - **useReducer**: to handle the state